NicolasKivela/smart-tester/README.md

 ---

 # Running test scripts
-The output of this program is robotframework test scripts. (for more infirmation go to https://robotframework.org/ or https://github.com/robotframework/robotframework) In order to run them the text needs to be copied to .robot file and ran.
+The output of this program is robotframework test scripts.
+Robot framefork is a python based framework for test automation.
+For more information go to: https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html and https://robotframework.org/.
+In order to run them the output text of the program needs to be copied in to .robot file and ran.

 ## Requirements for running:
 - Python 3.8 (or newer)
 - Google Chrome - you can also use a diffferent browser by changing the ${BROWSER} variable's value to something else from the script so really any web browser is fine
-- Robotframework and selenim library python backages
+- Robotframework and selenim library python backages (more detailed instructions: https://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions)

 ### Installing packages with pip